Skip to main content

 Items to note about using the HTTP Practical Demonstration DCV method

-Only use the HTTP Practical Demonstration DCV methods to demonstrate control over FQDNs exactly as named.
-To learn more, visit Domain Validation Policy Changes.
+Use the HTTP Practical Demonstration DCV methods to demonstrate control over FQDNs exactly as named.
+To learn more, go to Domain Validation Policy Changes.

 Use one of the other supported DCV methods, such as email, DNS TXT, and CNAME, to:

-• Include subdomains in the validation when validating a higher-level domain.
+• Include subdomains in the validation process while validating a higher-level domain.

 For example, if you want to cover www.example.com, mail.example.com, and one.example.com when validating the higher-level domain example.com.